bradfrost/atomic-design/chapter-1.md

 The page metaphor served its purpose helping users familiarize themselves with the Web, and provided creators with a necessary transitional language for which to create for a brand new medium.
 But in order to create thoughtful interfaces meant to be served to a multitude of connected devices, the time has come for us to evolve beyond the page.

 ## Tearing up the page
 Thankfully, the Web community is hard at work establishing principles and practices to help us effectively talk about and create for the Web.
-And there’s one concept the keeps popping up in every conversation about how to create successful Web experiences: **modularity**.
+And there’s one concept that keeps popping up in every conversation about how to create successful Web experiences: **modularity**.

 The concept of modularity predates the Web by a long shot.
 The Industrial Revolution brought about interchangeable parts and Henry Ford’s assembly line, which forever transformed the automobile-manufacturing process.
 Early cars and components were individually crafted, which led to many safety and maintainability nightmares.
 Ford broke the automobile down into its component parts and modularized the assembly process.
 The results spoke for themselves: more uniform, more reliable, safer cars rolled out of the factory, and in record time to boot.